 Admission into Florida's public universities is competitive.
 Prospective students should complete a rigorous curriculum in high school and apply to more than one university to increase their chance for acceptance.
-To qualify to enter one of Florida's public universities, a firsttime-in-college student must meet the following minimum requirements:
+To qualify to enter one of Florida's public universities, a first-time-in-college student must meet the following minimum requirements (credit earned by industry certification does not count for SUS admission):

 - High school graduation with a standard diploma

 - Admission test scores

-- 16 credits of approved college preparatory academic courses
+- 16 Credits of approved college preparatory academic courses

 - 4 English (3 with substantial writing)

 - 4 Mathematics (Algebra I level and above)

 - 3 Natural Science (2 with substantial lab)

 - 3 Social Science

 - 2 World Language (sequential, in the same language)

-- 2 approved electives http://www.flbog.edu/forstudents/planning
+- 2 Approved electives